By Karen Tumulty and Krissah Thompson

 Sherrod added: "The administration was not interested in hearing the truth."

 A video of the full speech -- which runs more than 45 minutes -- shows that Sherrod was trying to make a very different point from the one her critics saw in her inelegantly worded account of the episode with farmer Roger Spooner.
-An examination of her own prejudice, she said, taught her that those who are struggling have much in common, regardless of race.
+An examination of her own prejudice, she said, taught her that "there is no difference between us."

 "The only difference is the folks with money want to stay in power.
 It's always about money, y'all," she said.
 "God helped me to see that it's not just about black people.
 It's about poor people.
 I've come a long way."